someengineering/resoto.com/docs/getting-started/install-resoto/kubernetes.md

 The installation will create a separate database and password and secure the database installation with a generated password.
 You can find the generated database password in the secret `arango-user`.

-See [`helm-chart`](https://github.com/someengineering/helm-charts/tree/main/charts/resoto) for a list of configurable values.
+See the [`someengineering/helm-chart` GitHub repository](https://github.com/someengineering/helm-charts/tree/main/charts/resoto) for a list of configurable values.

 :::note